 Logic and a decent sartorial sense dictate the guidelines for wearing suspenders well.
 Braces live on the torso, which means they share the same visual plane as the tie.
 Therefore, your tie and braces are the first things that you should coordinate.

-The standard pattern and color mixing concepts apply.
-We do a deep dive on this on our article on the pillars of style, but here are some basic, quick tips:
+The standard pattern and color mixing concepts apply for which are some basic, quick tips:

 - Solid suspenders are your best starting point due to their versatility.
 Most men tend to wear patterned ties, and coordinating these with solid braces will make your life easier because your only mixing criteria will be color.